manish0502/Building-Angular-based-Shopping-Cart/README.md

 ### What follows is a brief description of each entry, but most directories contain their own README.md file with additional documentation, so browse around to learn more.

- * karma/ - test configuration.
+ * `karma/ `- test configuration.
- * src/ - our application sources.
+ * `src/ `- our application sources.
 Read more »
- * vendor/ - third-party libraries.
+ * `vendor/` - third-party libraries.
 Bower will install packages here.
-Anything added to this directory will need to be manually added to build.config.js and *  *karma/karma-unit.js to be picked up by the build system.
+Anything added to this directory will need to be manually added to build.config.js and *  *`karma/karma`-unit.js to be picked up by the build system.
- * .bowerrc - the Bower configuration file.
+ * `.bowerrc` - the Bower configuration file.
 This tells Bower to install components into the vendor/ directory.
- * bower.json - this is our project configuration for Bower and it contains the list of Bower dependencies we need.
+ *` bower.json` - this is our project configuration for Bower and it contains the list of Bower dependencies we need.
- * build.config.js - our customizable build settings; see "The Build System" below.
+ * `build.config.js` - our customizable build settings; see "The Build System" below.
- * module.prefix and module.suffix - our compiled application script is wrapped in these, which by default are used to place the application inside a self-
+ * `module.prefix and module.suffix` - our compiled application script is wrapped in these, which by default are used to place the application inside a self-
- * package.json - metadata about the app, used by NPM and our build script.
+ * `package.json` - metadata about the app, used by NPM and our build script.
 Our NPM dependencies are listed here.

 ## Code scaffolding